Coach Chad Bray

 What do I need to do in order to be able to participate?

-- Obtain the Player Packet from the front office, gym or click on the Player Packet icon below and print off.
+- Obtain the Student-Athlete Player Packet from the front office, gym, Coach of the Sport you are trying out for, or click on the Links Below.

-- Fill out The Permission to Participate, Emergency Medical Card, Transportation Form and the History Section of the Physical.
-Then go to a Physician and have them complete the Physical Examination Form.
-Make sure the doctor, parent and athlete sign and date it.
+- Have a Physician complete the Physical Examination Form.
+Make sure all parties, the doctor, parent and athlete, sign and date the Physical Examination Form.

 - Know when the Tryout Dates are!
 Look out for announcements made each month about when the first day will be!